Maby0/CV/README.md

 ## Work Experience

-**Arad Research** (2018 - present)
+**Arad Research** (2018 - 2021)
 _Administrative Officer_

 - Gained in-depth knowledge of MS Excel incorporating the use of VBA macros to streamline data handling and formatting.
 - Conducted a multitude of interviews over the phone playing a key part in project data acquisition.
-- Written methodology chapters and literature reviews for evaluation reports prepared for large-scale clients such as the Welsh Government.
+- Wrote methodology chapters and literature reviews for evaluation reports prepared for large-scale clients such as the Welsh Government.
-- Constructed surveys using various software packages with intricate integrated skip logics.
+- Constructed surveys using various software packages with intricate and complex skip logic.
 - Mediated complex discussions between multiple professionals in line with a commissioned project.

 **Treganna Primary School** (2017 to 2018)